RememberOfLife/rosalia/README.md

   * vector
   * heapstackify yield and continue execution, also dont crash on oom
   * in-place version for hm set etc.. (so a struct can be both in a linked list and a search tree and more without being just a pointer in each)
+  * mini readline alike thing just for history and tab completion